bitcoinscalinglabs/bitcoin-ipc/docs/specs/architecture.md

 As the Subnet Simulator is the only point in the architecture where the `SubnetState` is held, it is responsible to return the state to be checkpointed.
 This is facilitated by the `get_checkpoint()` method.

 Among other things, it contains a `postBox` component.
 Since the subnet itself cannot process these commands independently, `withdraw` or cross-subnet `transfer` commands are submitted to the `postBox` for handling and further processing.

 Since the node runs a bitcoin full node, it can use that node for bridging events from the bitcoin chain into the subnet.

-# Off-chain componnets
+# Off-chain components

 ## Relayer
 This component is responsible for monitoring all IPC subnets and relaying necessary information from IPC subnets to bitcoin.